Ground: Suphachalasai Stadium

 I was in Bangkok following the Thailand International Cricket Sixes.
 After the tournament, we visited Pattaya before returning to the capital, where I undertook the role of tour guide to a trio of mates.
 I had a big day planned for us all, which covered most bases.

-Muang Thong United 2 Chiangrai United 0 (Wednesday 22nd November 2017) Thai League Cup Final (16,788)
+Muang Thong United 2 Chiangrai United 0

-Luck was finally on my side to enable me to watch a game at Supachalasai Stadium while I enjoyed a few days holiday in Bangkok following the 2017 Thailand International Cricket Sixes.
+Luck was finally on my side to enable me to watch a game at Supachalasai Stadium while I enjoyed a few days' holiday in Bangkok following the 2017 Thailand International Cricket Sixes.

-The Thai FA can be sometimes erratic with their planning, but this time they came up trumps.
-Indeed, if I had been staying a few days longer I would have also had the opportunity to attend the FA Cup final.
+The Thai FA can sometimes be erratic with their planning, but this time they came up trumps.
+Indeed, if I had been staying a few days longer, I would have also had the opportunity to attend the FA Cup final.

 The event had gone well personally as an administrator, even if not on the pitch for the touring Beer Battered Seadogs.
 We’d enjoyed every minute together in a great city.
 The last of the boys had gone home on the morning of the match, to allow me some downtime.

-And boy I needed it, to let the body and mind rest and allow for a bit of personal pampering without having to consider others or be anywhere at a set time.
+And boy, I needed it, to let the body and mind rest and allow for a bit of personal pampering without having to consider others or be anywhere at a set time.

 After moving from the Windsor Suites Hotel, I decided to give the famous Nana Hotel a go.
-It turned out to be a bit of a mistake, with the room having no windows and dated average facilities to boot.
+It turned out to be a bit of a mistake, with the room having no windows and dated, average facilities to boot.
 The location, however, was excellent.

 It provided everything for any tourist in search of food, drinks, and various forms of entertainment within a few yards.
 I wasn't going to be spending much time indoors after all.